Straight-five engine: Diesel engines

 The 1938 Lancia 3Ro trucks introduced a straight-five diesel engine to replace the previous straight-three engine.
 Built for the Italian and German armed forces during World War II and later for civilian usage, the truck remained in production until 1950.

 The first mass-production straight-five passenger car engine was the 1974 Mercedes-Benz OM617, a naturally-aspirated 3.0 L engine introduced in the Mercedes-Benz 300D (W114/W115) models.
 In 1978, a turbocharged version was introduced in the Mercedes-Benz 300SD Turbo models.
 Mercedes-Benz continued to produce straight-five engines for the next 28 years, until the Mercedes-Benz OM647 engine ended production in 2006.

 In 1978, the Audi 2.0 R5 D engine was introduced in the Audi 100 sedan.
-In 1983, a turbocharged version was introduced, initially for the U.S market Audi 100.
+In 1983, a turbocharged version was introduced, initially for the U.S. market Audi 100.
 Several Volvo cars were produced with Audi straight-five diesel engines, prior to the introduction of the Volvo D5 turbo-diesel engine; this engine was produced from 2001 to 2017 and was used in several diesel hybrid applications (marketed as "twin engine" models).

-Other mass-production straight-five diesel engines include the 1999-2001 VM Motori 531 turbo-diesel engine, the 1998-2007 Land Rover Td5 turbo-diesel engine, the 2006-2019 Ford Duratorq 3.2 turbo-diesel engine and the 1998-2009 Fiat JTD 2.4 turbo-diesel engine.
+Other mass-production straight-five diesel engines include the 1999–2001 VM Motori 531 turbo-diesel engine, the 1998–2007 Land Rover Td5 turbo-diesel engine, the 2006–2019 Ford Duratorq 3.2 turbo-diesel engine, the 1998–2009 Fiat JTD 2.4 turbo-diesel engine and the 1990–2001 Toyota PZ engine.